aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/ebs/statefulset-with-ebs.md

 catalog-mysql-ebs   1/1     79s
 ```

-Inspecting our `catalog-mysql-ebs` StatefulSet, we can see that now we have a PersistentVolumeClaim attached to it with 30GiB and with `storageClassName` of gp2.
+Inspecting our `catalog-mysql-ebs` StatefulSet, we can see that now we have a PersistentVolumeClaim attached to it with 30GiB and with `storageClassName` of ebs-csi-driver.

 ```bash
 $ kubectl get statefulset -n catalog catalog-mysql-ebs \